Case Studies

 Tinytag data loggers aid the conservation of historic ships

-The National Museum of the Royal Navy has recently acquired a number of new Tinytag Plus 2 data loggers to extend the conservation work to more historic British battleships.
+The National Museum of the Royal Navy has acquired a number of new Tinytag Plus 2 data loggers to extend the conservation work to more historic British battleships.

 Following great success from the monitoring programmes on board HMS Victory and HMS M.33, Tinytag Plus 2 data loggers have now been installed on HMS Warrior and HMS Trincomalee.